-PNE 426-442, Leadership for Professional Practice Clinical (Didactic NURSING 481) Course Description
+Professional Nursing Education 426-442 Leadership for Professional Practice

+2 credits (2 Clinical)

-The clinical course focuses on the application of the leadership and management concepts for the inpatient, acute care, and community settings.
+The clinical course focuses on the application of leadership and management concepts for the inpatient, acute care, and community settings.
 The clinical portion of the course provides for the development of the student's skills and practical application of concepts such as team, quality, delegation, innovation, negotiation, problem solving, safety, and quality within the organizations.
 The course also offers an applied view of the organization's management structure and processes that enable the delivery of efficient and effective nursing care.
 The use of data, quality improvement, and service delivery models are examined with consideration of the scientific, technological, financial, political, and cultural context of the clinical setting.
 Compliance and ethics related to leadership for professional practice will also be explored.
 Students will have the opportunity to work with interprofessional teams.

-NURSING 482 - Therapeutic Nursing Care III Course Description
+Therapeutic Nursing Care III

 This course is an advanced nursing course with a focus on evaluating the complex needs of patients and families within the total context of care.
 Emphasis is on demonstrating synthesis of prior knowledge, and proficient use of evidenced based practice.
 Particular attention will be placed on student's ability to anticipate patient needs to refine clinical judgment, clinical reasoning, and clinical decision-making.
-Content includes advanced concepts such as homeostasis and regulation, oxygenation, cognitive function, and transitions of care.
+Content includes advanced concepts such as homeostasis and regulation, oxygenation, cognitive function and transitions of care.
 Concepts related to person, family, significant other(s), community, society, and culture are integrated within the course.
 Professional standards of care, professional ethics, socioeconomics, and compliance with legal standards are integrated within the context of care.

-PNE 451-471, Therapeutic Nursing Care III (Didactic NURSING 482) Course Description

-This clinical course builds upon previous and developing knowledge to apply scientific, population, system, and interdisciplinary role concepts to the safe care of patients/families who experience complex health challenges.
-Emphasis is on demonstrating interprofessional communication, collaboration, and evaluation of outcomes within a changing health care environment.
+Professional Nursing Education 451-471 Therapeutic Nursing Care III interprofessional communication, collaboration, and evaluation of outcomes within a changing health care environment.
 The student will demonstrate application of knowledge and skills in many advanced concepts, as well as progress towards proficiency in the application of critical thinking, decision making, clinical reasoning, and anticipation of patient/family needs across the continuum of care.